The state of email and SMS for the CPG ecommerce industry: best practices, benchmarks, and trends

 Using owned marketing channels like email and SMS will help future-proof your business.
 You’ll own your data and the relationships you create from it.
 The next step is making sure your tech stack is ready to support whatever growth goals you have in store.

-Implement these best practices in the omnichannel experiences you plan on creating.
+Implement best practices in your omnichannel experiences.